p@rsons_world of Honeybees and Beekeeping...

 Please note that a beekeeper will not usually agree to deal with bees inside a roof or wall.

-That is a job for a pest control specialist.
+That is a job for a pest control specialist and possibly a builder.

-Bumblebees are not usually a problem and colonies die off naturally at the end of the summer.
+Bumblebees are not usually a problem as colonies die off naturally at the end of the summer.

-Visit: The National Pest Technicians website and click on your region.
+» The National Pest Technicians website.
+Click on your region.
 Also, see the Lincoln link at bottom of this page.